Developer-DAO/pixel-avatars/contract/README.md

 ## Local development

+**VSCode Setup**

+If using VSCode, the OpenZeppelin imports are shown with red lint errors when using the Solidity VSCode plugin.

+This project is a monorepo, so the contract is not in a standard location picked up by the plugin and it can't find the OpenZeppelin imports.

+To fix, open Settings for the Solidity VSCode plugin and set "Package Default Dependencies Directory" to `contract/node_modules` instead of default `node_modules`.

 **Run local tests**

 For first time install, you need to also install dependencies for `web-server` since tests are depending on a `utils.js` module.